Zy0d0x0/HS2-Reversing/README.md

 # HS2 Bypass
-How i took apart the HS2 Firmware
+This is still in progress but this is how i took apart the HS2 Firmware

 Download the firmware from the website this can be done with a linux program such as wget or you can do it with your web browser.